 The following references in the links provide more detail on how to do this.

-Monitoring performance using the Query Store – The SQL Server Query Store feature provides you with insight on query plan choice and performance.
+Monitoring performance using the Query Store – The SQL Server Query Store feature provides you with insight into query plan choice and performance.
 It simplifies performance troubleshooting by helping you find performance differences caused by query plan changes.
 Query Store automatically captures a history of queries, plans, and runtime statistics and retains these for your review.

 Choose between the vCore and DTU purchasing models – Two different purchasing models, Virtual Core (vCore)-based purchasing model (recommended).
 This purchasing model provides a choice between a provisioned compute tier, plus a serverless compute tier and a Database transaction unit (DTU)-based purchasing model.
 This purchasing model provides bundled compute and storage packages balanced for common workloads.